Cognitive Behavioural Therapy (CBT)

 Relaxation Training

 These methods assist in achieving a state of relaxation for both the mind and body.
-Techniques encompass practices such as meditation, visualization, and muscle relaxation.
+Techniques encompass practices such as meditation, visualisation, and muscle relaxation.

 Remaining Passively Awake